 The first bottle of Kintyre Gin rolled off the production line in 2017 and has already scooped many awards.
 You can visit the distillery to see where the magic happens and learn about the history of the Torrisdale Castle Estate, where the gin is produced.

-There’s even a gin school where you can spend a day blending (and sampling) your own spirit.
+There’s even a gin school where you can spend a day blending (and sampling) your own spirit, and a cafe serving up lunches, snacks and drinks.
 Don’t forget to check out the shop, which sells delicious local produce and – you’ve guessed it – gin!
 More info here.